rugbyprof/1063-Data-Structures/Lectures/L08/gpaClass/README.md

 class gpaClass{
 private:

-  ifile fin;    // reference to my input file double *data; // array of doubles to hold my gpa's int numGpas;  // number of gpas to read in.
+  ifstream fin;    // reference to my input file double *data;   // array of doubles to hold my gpa's int numGpas;    // number of gpas to read in.

 public:

   // remember to include string! gpaClass(string filename){

-      numGpas = 1000;   //max size for our loops
+      numGpas = 1000;
       //Now we open "filename" instead of "gpa.txt" fin.open(filename);

+      data = new double[numGpas];

       // Load array from file
       int i = 0;  // we need a looping index